 Maybe it's because we tend to associate vandalism with a misbehaving neighborhood kid breaking a side mirror with a baseball, throwing eggs, or snapping off an antenna—things that are small and annoying but relatively cheap to fix.
 The fact is that auto vandalism is a very big problem and it often results in hundreds and even thousands of dollars in claims and repair costs.

-Most of these tips might seem pretty obvious but given the millions of dollars paid out annually in vandalism-related insurance claims, they're good to keep in mind.
+Most of these tips might seem pretty obvious but, given the millions of dollars paid out annually in vandalism-related insurance claims, they're good to keep in mind.

 Don’t Leave an Obvious Spare Key

 You also shouldn’t leave your car unlocked, even if you’re only leaving it unattended for a few minutes.
-You’re just asking someone to come mess with your stuff and the interior of your car.
+You’re just asking someone to come mess with your belongings and the interior of your car.